PCICF: A Pedestrian Crossing Identification and Classification Framework: PCICF: A Pedestrian Crossing Identification and Classification Framework

 \subsection{Crossing Event Analysis}

-The final step in PCICF is to analyze the resulting fingerprints to obtain descriptions for the crossing events.
-By using SFCs for calculating such fingerprints, the identification and classification of pedestrian crossing events over time turns into the exploration of finding matching fingerprints within MoreSMIRK.
-The fingerprints describe spatiotemporal events from a multi-dimensional data-space as characteristic stripe patterns (CSPs) emerging on a single-dimensional spectrum, intuitively referred to as barcodes; we use these CSPs to identify and classify pedestrian crossing events.
+The final module in PCICF is to analyze the resulting fingerprints to obtain descriptions for the crossing events.
+By using SFCs to calculate such fingerprints, the identification and classification of pedestrian crossing events over time becomes the exploration of matching fingerprints within MoreSMIRK.
+The fingerprints describe spatiotemporal events in a multi-dimensional data-space as characteristic stripe patterns (CSPs) that emerge on a single-dimensional spectrum, intuitively referred to as barcodes; we use these CSPs to identify and classify pedestrian crossing events.

 First, we need to transform the 104 pedestrian crossing sequences from MoreSMIRK via SFC into their corresponding CSPs to obtain the barcodes for the different crossing events contained in our dictionary.
 Please note that this step needs to be repeated only when the content of MoreSMIRK changes to retrieve the updated CSPs, and otherwise, it is a one-time generation step.
 We conduct this transformation by feeding MoreSMIRK into PCICF; the synthetic pedestrian and fixed-view background in the MoreSMIRK dataset reduces false detections in our crossing information extraction step.
 Furthermore, the steady kinetic characteristics of the MoreSMIRK dataset's pedestrians, such as speed and start/stop positions, ensure that the dimensionality reduction module can accurately determine the CSPs of each crossing event.